northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 **How do I get an account on Discovery?**

 If you are a professor or instructor at Northeastern, you can request an account on Discovery.
-See {ref}`instructor_access` for more information.
+See [Principal Investigator(PI)/Professor/Instructor Access](../02_first_steps/01_get_access.md#principal-investigatorpiprofessorinstructor-access) for more information.

 **How do my students get help with Discovery?**

-You and/or your students can either submit a [Get Assistance with Research Computing](https://bit.ly/NURC-Assistance) ticket or email <mailto:rchelp@northeastern.edu>.
+You and/or your students can either submit a [Get Assistance with Research Computing](https://bit.ly/NURC-Assistance) ticket or email <rchelp@northeastern.edu>.